First published August 2017, latest updated February 2019

 There is a multitude of delightful sounding options at Dwarika’s resort – chakra sound therapy chambers, an infinity pool, yoga, a meditation maze etc etc. There are two things that I would highly recommend you try which are quite unique to Nepal and the Himalayas.
 The first is the pink Himalayan salt room.
 You can take your book in and relax for 20 minutes and clear out your system.

 The second is singing bowl therapy.
 The singing bowl originated in the Himalayan region and here it is used as a form of sound therapy – apparently, each organ in the body vibrates at a certain frequency when healthy and singing bowl therapy can bring them back into balance.
 This was my first ever experience of sound therapy and I really enjoyed it.
 The sound does seem to travel right through your body and it was very calming.

 If you can’t make it all the way to Dhulikhel there are options to take a singing bowl treatment in Kathmandu.Book Your Singing Bowl Treatment

-4. What to do in Kathmandu – Have Dinner at Nepal’s best restaurant
+4. Have Dinner at Nepal’s best restaurant

 Krishnarpan Restaurant is Nepal’s most well-known restaurant – as evidenced by the many photos in the reception of the famous people who have eaten there.
 It is a beautiful restaurant – all in traditional Nepalese red and black.
 It serves traditional Nepalese cuisine in a multi-course format that aims to take you on a journey through Nepal’s diverse culinary cultures.